Macy Gray: Other work

 In 2021, Gray competed in season three of the Australian version of The Masked Singer as "Atlantis".
 On February 20, 2022, Gray performed The Star-Spangled Banner at the 2022 NBA All-Star Game.
 Gray represented her home state of Ohio at the 2022 America Song Contest with the song "Every Night".

+In 2023, Gray competed in season ten of The Masked Singer as the wild card contestant "Sea Queen".
+She finished in fourth place.

+In 2025, Gray competed in season six of the British version of The Masked Singer as "Toad in the Hole", which she was third to be eliminated.
+She subsequently walked off stage before later returning to unmask in front of the audience and panel.

 Personal life

-Gray was married to Tracy Hinds, a mortgage broker, for about two years, but they divorced prior to her rise to prominence.
-They have three children: Aanisah, Mel, and Happy.
+Gray was married to Tracey Hinds, a mortgage broker, for about two years, but they divorced prior to her rise to prominence.
+They have three children.
 She opened the Macy Gray Music Academy in 2005.

-In a July 2022 interview on Piers Morgan Uncensored, Gray was asked how she would define a woman, to which she answered "boobs and a vagina".
-She went on to state that she did not support the inclusion of transgender women in women's sports.
-In the days following the interview, she said that her words had been misunderstood, along with rejecting criticism she had received online for her views.
-In a subsequent appearance on the Today television show, she stated that "being a woman is a vibe".

-In an opinion piece published in MarketWatch in June 2021, Gray called for a redesign of the United States flag stating that it "no longer represents democracy and freedom".
-Her suggestions included two additional stars for Washington, D.C. and Puerto Rico, the white stripes to be recolored off-white and the stars to be given a variety of colors.